dareius/roblox/README.md

 ---

-## ðŸ§  Notes
+## âš™ï¸ Config

-- All elements with `Flag` + `Save = true` will auto-save and load across sessions.
+- Use `Flag = "Name"` and `Save = true` to store element values.
-- You can call `OrionLib:Init()` to trigger config loading manually.
+- Call `OrionLib:Init()` to manually load config values.

 ---

-## ðŸ–±ï¸ Mobile Support
+## ðŸ“± Mobile Support

-- âœ… Dragging
-- âœ… Slider dragging
-- âœ… Colorpicker are actually broken
+- âœ… Drag and drop window
-- âœ… Tap toggles/buttons
+- âœ… Touch-based slider and colorpicker
+- âœ… All buttons, toggles, binds and dropdowns work with mobile touch

 ---

-Enjoy your smooth, modern UI with mobile-friendly controls.
+## ðŸ“‚ Tip

+Use `Flag` names to retrieve or manipulate values programmatically from `OrionLib.Flags`.

+---

+Built with â¤ï¸ for modern executors and mobile compatibility.